urbanspectra-nyc/Mad-Libs-Generator/docs/tech-docs/project-manager-training/git-ops-training/README.md

     - Running via Shell on Linux (Ubuntu20Server).
     - Running via Terminal App on OSX.

-- Several overlapping learning efforts

-We are here to learn

 - /Applications/Utilities/Terminal
 - To Use In [Terminal App](https://en.wikipedia.org/wiki/Terminal_(macOS)) ![image](64px-Terminalicon2.png),
 copy each line verbatim AFTER THE DOLLAR SIGN, then paste into terminal and press return:

   - $ cd ; git clone git@github.com:urbanspectra-nyc/Mad-Libs-Generator.git
   - $ cd Mad-Libs-Generator ; open .
   - Open the local index.html file in your browser.